robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

     file_path: /share/motion/dummy.jpg
     name: "dummy"
 ```
 **Note** that the image files (here `latest.jpg` and `dummy.jpg`) must be present when Home-Assistant starts as the component makes a check that the file exists, and therefore if running for the first time just copy some appropriately named images into the `/share/motion` folder.
-In `configuration.yaml`:

 The final view of the camera feed in Home-Assistant is shown below.